0xsunil/digital-garden/_notes/essays/custom emoji.md

 tag: [ linguistics, internet culture ]
 growth: growth-2
 category: essay
+description: "This is the description of the post.
+This is the description of the post."
 ---

 Ah, [[emojis]].
 An incredibly useful remote communication tool. *But* -- I'm pretty sure that system emojis are the perfect symbol for the age of hyper-corporatized Web 2.0: